 Dinan has a theory, which I'll get to shortly.

-But first, here are the reasons he offers for why Marianne William is a successful civic leader and thus a serious and credible presidential candidate.
+But first, here are the reasons he offers for why Marianne Williamson is a successful civic leader and thus a serious and credible presidential candidate.

 • Strong national fan base, larger than all but a few of the leading candidates